 13. Research events going on while you’re there.
-This will help you make sure that you’re not missing be events going on in the city.
-Fun things like festivals, ceremonies and natural events.
+This will help you make sure that you’re not missing the best events going on in the city -- fun things like festivals, ceremonies and natural events.
 Also be sure to research as a few national dishes to try.
 You don’t want to leave the country without experiencing what its known for.

 15. Check the voltage of your electronics.
 From my own experience I know that nothing is worse than having an adapter and still not being able to use a blow-dryer or a straightener because the voltage isn’t high enough for that country.

 16. Activate your phone’s global capabilities.
-There’s usually a charge we doing this, but it is much less than the roaming charges you’ll get if you don’t.
+There's usually a charge for doing this, but it is much less than the roaming charges you’ll get if you don’t.